Johannes Plendl: Move to America

 At the end of the war, Plendl surrendered to the Americans.
-Like other German scientists, he was invited to come to the United States to aid in American weapons development, as part of "Operation Paperclip."
-U.S. government records noted that he had regularly voiced opposition to the Nazi regime.
+Like other German scientists, he was recruited by the United States to conduct scientific and military research, as part of "Operation Paperclip."
+U.S. government records reportedly characterized Plendl as having voiced opposition to the Nazi regime.

-Particularly noteworthy was that Plendl had saved a number of people, including many Jews, from the Dachau concentration camp, under the guise of needing them to work on his projects Many of these individuals had no scientific background.
-In this manner, Plendl differed from other German scientists, who voiced no opposition to the regime.

-The most notable figure who Plendl saved was Hans Mayer, the author of the Oslo Report.
+The most notable figure associated with Plendl's research program was Hans Mayer, the author of the Oslo Report, who was imprisoned at Dachau concentration camp.
 In sending this report to the British Government in November 1939 just after the beginning of the war, Mayer performed perhaps the most serious breach of German security in World War II, although this was not known to his colleagues (or the Gestapo) at that time.
 Mayer had been the Director of the Siemens Research Laboratory in Berlin, up to his arrest in 1943 for listening to the BBC and criticising the Nazi regime.
 Plendl appointed Mayer to head a radio laboratory even though Mayer's expertise was in telephony, and not in radio.

 Plendl finished his military career in the United States Air Force, at their Cambridge Research Laboratory.
 He specialized in the field of solid-state physics.